samvera-deprecated/curate/README.md

 1. Make sure jetty is running (`rake jetty:start`); It will take a bit to spin up jetty.
 1. Make sure you have a dummy app ‡
-  1. Run `rake regenerate` build the to get a clean app ./spec/dummy
+  1. Run `rake regenerate` to build a clean app in ./spec/dummy
 1. Then run `BUNDLE_GEMFILE=spec/internal/Gemfile bundle exec rspec path/to/spec.rb:LINE` ‡

 ‡ - With Curate being an Engine we need to point to the Dummy Application's Gemfile.